 This subcommittee serves as the marketing arm of the Sexual Assault Working Group informing the campus community about SAWG activities, events, and accomplishments.
 The subcommittee oversees the SAWG website, records and publishes minutes of Steering Committee meetings, and works to promote transparency in the work of SAWG.

 Co-Chairs: Colin Gerker, Asst.
 Dir, Fraternity/Sorority Life; Naomi Zeigler, Undergraduate Student

-This subcommittee reviews, analyzes and presents data from campus climate surveys such as the National College Health Assessment, Think About It, and the Biennial Survey of Sexual Violence, Dating Violence, and Bystander Intervention) and Wellness Center program assessments (e.g., Empower AU, Step Up!).
-The results of these studies help SAWG and the AU community to assess knowledge, program impact and resource needs.
+This subcommittee designs, implements and analyzes research related to sexual assault including campus-wide surveys (e.g., National College Health Assessment; Biennial Survey of Sexual Violence, Dating Violence, and Bystander Intervention) and Wellness Center program assessments (e.g., Empower AU, Step Up!).
+The results of these studies help SAWG and the AU community to assess knowledge, program impact and resource needs related to interpersonal violence.
 The data will be utilized to inform the work of the other subcommittees, and to set priorities moving forward.

-Co-Chairs: Jane Palmer, SPA, Justice, Law & Criminology; Brandon Ranallo-Benavidez, SPA Doctoral Student
+Co-Chairs: Dr. Jane Palmer, SPA, Justice, Law & Criminology; Brandon Ranallo-Benavidez, SPA Doctoral Student